rangle/schematics-angular/README.md

 If your project currently does not have a `/features` folder, the schematic will create one for you.

-You should see the following files be created when running this
+You should see the following files be created/updated when running this
 schematic:

 ```bash